Green's function formulation of quantum defect embedding theory: Formulation of quantum defect embedding theory (QDET)

 We note that within Hartree-Fock theory, the expression of $t^{\mathrm{dc}}$, where $v$ replaces $W_0^R$ on the RHS of Eq.~\ref{eq:t_hf}, is exact; however Eq.
 6 turns out to be an approximate expression when used within DFT.
 While QDET with an approximate double counting scheme has been successfully applied to a range of defects in diamond and SiC, the influence of the approximation used for $t^{\mathrm{dc}}$ deserves further scrutiny.
-Most importantly, a formulation without double-counting approximations is desirable.
+Most importantly, a formulation without double counting approximations is desirable.

-In the next section, we present a Green's function formulation of QDET and we derive an analytical expression for $t^{\mathrm{eff}}$ that in turns leads to an expression for the double-counting term $t^{\mathrm{dc}}$ which is exact within the $G_0W_0$ approximation.
+In the next section, we present a Green's function formulation of QDET and we derive an analytical expression for $t^{\mathrm{eff}}$ that in turns leads to an expression for the double counting term $t^{\mathrm{dc}}$ which is exact within the $G_0W_0$ approximation.

-\subsection{Green's Function formulation of QDET}
+\subsection{Green's function formulation of QDET}